Chocolate Toffee Shortbread Bars: Buttery, Crunchy & Irresistible!

 • Make a parchment paper or foil sling for an 8-inch pan.
 This is essential if you want any hope of getting the bars out of the pan without crumbling.

-• Stir flour, sugar and salt together in small bowl.
-Pour in melted butter and stir.
-Use fingers to thoroughly mix butter with dry ingredients.
+• Stir 1 cup (120 g) all-purpose flour, 1/4 cup (30 g) powdered sugar, and 1/4 teaspoon salt together in a small bowl.
+Pour in 1/4 cup (56 g) melted butter and stir.
+Use your fingers to mix butter with dry ingredients thoroughly.

 • Dump butter/flour mixture in to pan and pat down smooth.
 Bake in preheated oven for 20 minutes.

-• Immediately after removing from the oven, sprinkle chips evenly over the surface of shortbread cookie base.
+• Immediately after removing from the oven, sprinkle 1/2 cup (90 g) semi-sweet chocolate chips or flavor of your choice evenly over the surface of the shortbread cookie base.
 Allow to sit until all chips are completely melted and soft.

-• VERY carefully use a knife or back of a spoon to spread soft chips in an even layer.
-If desired, sprinkle chopped, toasted nuts over the top.
+• Carefully use a knife or the back of a spoon to spread soft chips in an even layer.
+If desired, sprinkle 1/8 cup (18 g) chopped nuts over the top.
 Put in refrigerator until chocolate layer hardens.
-Remove cookies and sling from pan carefully.
+Remove cookies and sling from the pan carefully.
 Slice into 16 pieces.

 Nutrition